| S (continued) |

 with one of the robbers falling six stories from the side of a

-building and smashing into the sidewalk ("It gets you pumpin'...one
+building and smashing into the sidewalk: ("It gets you pumpin'...one

 man's mundane and desperate existence is another man's Technicolor")

-- it was recorded (or "wired") directly from
+- the clip was recorded (or "wired")

 pure and uncut, straight from the cerebral cortex")